Lean vs. Scrum: what’s the difference in 2021?

 Much like the Agile method, it’s often referred to as a project management methodology.
 But it’s the overall mindset behind different frameworks, rather than the how-to recipe, like Scrum.

-Lean vs. Scrum: Key differences
+Lean vs. Scrum: some key differences in 2021

 While one of the main differences between the two is that Scrum is a tangible framework, Scrum also has a set of guiding principles and values that we can compare to Lean.